Skip to main content

 FPU in CPUโ€‹

-FPU is a component in CPU that implements and handles IEE 754 standards.
-ALU is used only for integers and FPU is used for all floating point calculations.
+The FPU is a CPU component that handles the IEE 754 standard.
+The ALU is only for integers.
+The FPU does all floating point math.